amritofficial88/IrisShield_Bio-Metric/README.md

 ## Usage

-1. Run the main.py script to execute the iris recognition system:
+1. Run the Hero.py script to execute the system:

     ```python
-    python main.py
+    python Hero.py

 2. Follow the on-screen instructions to select an image from the dataset for matching.